karstengresch/awesome-jboss/readme.md

 [Kris Verlaenen on Processes, Rules and Events](http://kverlaen.blogspot.de/) - Kris is a Senior Software Engineer at Red Hat and the jBPM (open source project) project lead as well a Drools committer.
 His blog is about all process and rules related stuff.

+[Maciej Swiderski on jBPM: "Accelerate your business"](http://mswiderski.blogspot.de) - Maciej is a core jBPM developer and gives insights on his blog - tips and tricks and new/upcoming jBPM features explained.

 ## Informational Resources (Like DZone)